 In the public discussions about alleged ‘poverty migration’ or supposed ‘social tourism’, the focus is often, at least implicitly, on Roma minorities, possibly fueling Anti-Gypsyism.

 On the one hand, the migration of Bulgarians and Romanians has proven to be extremely diverse, in terms of skills, labour market sectors, duration of stay and mobility etc. On the other hand, there are certain European cities where these migrants are perceived as groups with very specific needs, who increasingly live spatially segregated in disadvantaged neighbourhoods, and who have low labour market opportunities.
 Access to adequate and affordable housing is difficult while there are experiences of rejection by long-established neighbourhood residents.
 As a response, these cities developed specific approaches of integration policies that were supposed to match the diversity of intra-EU mobility.

 This spring school brought together students, scientists and practitioners from selected European cities, part of the UNIC network and beyond.

 1) the conceptual challenges of analysing transnational migration, integration and local policy making embedded in multilevel governance and

 2) the comparison of these different dynamics in several European cities.

-We welcome Bachelor students from RUB and other European Universities, especially from the UNIC network who will join through Zoom.
-Interested Master students can also attend on request.
+We welcomed students from RUB and other European Universities, especially from the UNIC network joining online.

-Participation requires the additional attendance of a Kick-Off-Meeting and the reading of selected texts during the week before the actual Spring School.
-ECTS credits are awarded as follows: active participation 3 ECTS, additional exam (e.g. paper) 5 ECTS.
+Before the actual course, we met for a preparatory Kick-Off-Meeting on 07.02.2022.
+ECTS credits were awarded as follows: active participation 3 ECTS, additional exam (e.g. paper) 5 ECTS.